Building TTS Datasets That Actually Work

 Noise-free

-Make sure the audio samples you have are noise-free.
-Background noise in your audio samples may lead your model not to learn well, and ultimately will not be able to learn good alignment.
-Even if it learns the alignment, final output will be much worse than you anticipated.
+Make sure the audio samples are noise-free.
+Background noise may lead your model not to learn well, and ultimately won't be able to learn good alignment.
+Even if it learns alignment, the final output will be much worse than anticipated.

 Consistency

-The audio sample you are using within your dataset should have the same formats (mp3, flac, opus, wav) and sampling rate which should be ideally between 16kHz-22kHz—a commonly used configuration for audio samples in a TTS dataset.
-If you have audios with very high quality and sampling rate, you have to consider normalizing the configs of your audios.
+Audio samples within your dataset should have the same format (mp3, flac, opus, wav) and sampling rate — ideally between 16kHz–22kHz.
+If you have high-quality audio with a higher sampling rate, normalize the configs.

 Naturalness

 Your model will learn what samples you feed into it.
-Therefore, if you expect to get a natural-sounding voice out of the model with all the speed, pitch, and intonation differences, the dataset should accommodate the same.
+If you expect a natural-sounding voice with speed, pitch, and intonation differences, the dataset should accommodate the same.

 Diverse Phonemes

-Keep in mind that your dataset covers a good set of phonemes, depending on your use case.
+Make sure your dataset covers a good set of phonemes for your use case.
 If phoneme coverage is low, the model will struggle to pronounce certain words.
-To overcome that issue, add diverse phonemes.

 Correctness

-Before proceeding with training, make sure to filter out bad-quality transcripts, compare transcripts and audio lengths, and remove wrong or broken audio or text files.
+Before training, filter out bad-quality transcripts, compare transcript and audio lengths, and remove wrong or broken files.

-Do verify the distribution of clip lengths and make sure your dataset has a sufficient amount of short and long audio clips.
-Using too long clips may not fit into your GPU.
-At maximum, you can have 30-sec clips based on the size of compute power you have.
+Verify the distribution of clip lengths and make sure your dataset has sufficient short and long audio clips.
+At maximum, use 30-second clips based on your available compute.

-You can check the spectrogram of audio files to measure the noise level of the clips and find good audio processing parameters.
-If the spectrogram looks cluttered, especially in silent parts of the audio, the dataset might not be good for training your TTS model.
+- Check the spectrogram of audio files to measure noise levels.
+If the spectrogram looks cluttered in silent parts, the dataset might not be good for training.